Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 Answer: You apply for original licensure if:

-You apply by reciprocity if you hold a current, active veterinary license.
+You apply by reciprocity if you hold a current, active veterinary license issued by another state.

 What are the requirements for a Veterinary Technician license in Delaware?